purtuga/ComponentElement/README.md

 ## TODO

 - [x] Support for Class.propsDef (will replace current private object.
 Will allow for use without Decorators)
+- [ ] Support same level of prop reflection as the @prop decorator
 - [ ] Support reflecting props to attribute (but only if they were defined by user as attr? or always? maybe option like: reflect: true || reflect: "always")
 - [ ] support Boolean props (@prop(type: Boolean)) - when set as "attr: true", then removeAttribute/setAttribute.
 - [x] Support html attributes defined as ka-bab syntax